Notice of Claim

 Within 60 (sixty days) after receiving a notice of claim, the county assessor may file a written response to the taxpayer to either consent to or dispute the error and to state the grounds for disputing the error.
 A failure to file a written response within 60 (sixty) days constitutes consent to the error.

-If the county assessor disputes the error, the county asssessor shall notify the taxpayer of a time and place for a meeting between a representative of the county assessor and the taxpayer or the taxpayer's representative within 60 (sixty) days to discuss the basis for the dispute.
+If the county assessor disputes the error, the county assessor shall notify the taxpayer of a time and place for a meeting between a representative of the county assessor and the taxpayer or the taxpayer's representative within 60 (sixty) days to discuss the basis for the dispute.

 If, after the meeting, the parties agree on all or part of the notice of claim, the tax roll must be corrected promptly to the extent agreed on and any taxes that have been overpaid shall be refunded pursuant to A.R.S. section 42-16259.